 There are a few options for specialist teachers.
 You should decide which will work best for you based on the age of your students and tech set up.

-The simplest option is to create separate classes for specialist teachers and use email sign in for students.
-However, email sign in for students does not work well for younger students or shared devices.
+The simplest option is to create separate classes for specialist teachers and use email/Google sign in for students or to use Home Learning Codes for at-home access to multiple classes.
+However, email/Google sign in for students does not work well for younger students or shared devices in the classroom.
 In that case, you should weigh the pros/cons of creating separate classes or one shared class.

 Option 1: Have separate classes for homeroom and specialist teachers.